tomitank/cordova-plugin-admob-tomitank/README.md

 ## Status

-I have been asking the interest about [funding this project](https://github.com/ratson/cordova-plugin-admob-free/issues/161) a while, got some encouraging feedback, finally have setup [a funding page](https://ratson.name/fund-admob-plus/).
+I have been asking the interest about [funding this project](https://github.com/ratson/cordova-plugin-admob-tomitank/issues/161) a while, got some encouraging feedback, finally have setup [a funding page](https://ratson.name/fund-admob-plus/).

 Please use [admob-plus](https://github.com/admob-plus/admob-plus) if possible.

-While my focus is `admob-plus`, I will keep maintaining `cordova-plugin-admob-free` until all exisiting features are available with the new plugin.
+While my focus is `admob-plus`, I will keep maintaining `cordova-plugin-admob-tomitank` until all exisiting features are available with the new plugin.

 If you are earning more than USD$200 monthly from using this plugin, please consider [funding my work](https://ratson.name/fund-admob-plus/).